GabrielLins64/custom-eoserv/admin-helper.md

 `$ditem id [amount [x y]] - Drops an item from your inventory on the floor (including "lore" items), optionally at the specified position`
-`$snpc id [amount] - Spawns one (or the specified amount) of an npc with the given ID on the map` `$learn id [skilllevel] - Teaches you the spell with the specified ID at the specified level (0 to 100)`
+`$snpc id [amount] - Spawns one (or the specified amount) of an npc with the given ID on the map` `$learn id [skilllevel] - Teaches you the spell with the specified ID at the specified level (0 to 100)` `$forget id - Forget the spell with the specified ID`

 ### Novelty Commands